Schepp/schepp.dev/posts/ad-integration-in-2020.md

   - adtech
 layout: layouts/post.njk
 ---
 As you may know, I currently work for a news company in Germany, the Rheinische Post Mediengruppe.
-My task there is to concept and build the frontend for a bunch of news sites in form of a white label framework.
+My task there is to concept and build the frontend for a bunch of news sites in the form of a white label framework.
 Sadly, but not very surprisingly my client is still dependent on ads to generate revenue.
 Which is why we wanted to adjust our frontend to be in a better position to deal with them.
 Mostly because...

 ## Ads suck!